 But, in addition to the organized singing I am a part of, I feel I really do have a talent.
 Let’s not get it twisted – I’m no Whitney, Celine or Mariah, but I really do LOVE to sing and, to be honest…I think I’m pretty good at it.

-Sometimes I’m singing to myself just in my apartment, and I finish and think to myself, “DAMN, I sound GOOD.”
+Sometimes I’ll be singing to myself, just in my apartment, and I finish and think to myself, “DAMN, I sound GOOD.”
 Haha.

 I am a good friend.
 This one is something I’ve been told a lot, and to be honest, when I’m feeling confident and sure of myself, I agree.
 I put a lot of effort and thought into being a good friend.
 But, it’s also just the way I am, if that makes sense.
 I value my friends so much.
 And lately, especially, I’ve come to realize that my friends must value me too, because they have been so extraordinarily there for me in ways I never expected (and most of the time don’t feel I deserve – but I’m working on that).